bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle.md

 No, you ask your question first.

-## How to defend against sybil attacks
+### How to defend against sybil attacks

 Max Hillebrand: 00:29:16

 Okay, it was a general question about denial of service or other sybil attacks.
-I mean we can use a central coordinator to ban UTXOs and we have a fee to have economic disincentives to sybil attacks, but there are no signatures in Coinbase.
+I mean we can use a central coordinator to ban UTXOs and we have a fee to have economic disincentives to sybil attacks, but there are no signatures in coinbase.
 So how can we defend against sybil attacks?

 Aviv Milner: 00:29:38